1914

 Léger was not freed from his obsessions, however.
 In 1917 he painted Les Joueurs de Cartes, a reinterpretation of the Cézannian theme in a "tubiste" style.

-On July 28 in London, Sotheby's sells a Nature Morte by Léger displaying various barely discernible objects on a table, oil on burlap 80 x 65 cm painted in 1914, lot 28 estimated £ 8M.
+On July 28, 2020, Sotheby's sold for £ 12.2M from a lower estimate of £ 8M a Nature Morte by Léger displaying various barely discernible objects on a table, oil on burlap 80 x 65 cm painted in 1914, lot 28.
 Please watch the video shared by the auction house.

 1914-1918 Femme en Corset lisant un Livre by Picasso